kernie66/homebridge-pushcutter/README.md

 7. The plugin will create one switch for each notification.
 8. Use this switch in any scene or automation to trigger the notification.

 The characteristics of the switch are visible in the "EVE" app.
 These characteristics can be updated and used in automation conditions.
-The "Controller for Homekit" app is also a good way of controlling your automations.
+The "Controller for Homekit" app is also a good way of controlling your automations, but it behaves a bit different when updating texts.

 ## Configuration options